MSc Developmental Cognitive Science

 Seeks to enhance your understanding of key theoretical and practical issues about typical and atypical development in children and young people

-This unique programme draws on the University of Edinburgh’s long tradition of research expertise in developmental psychology and cognitive science and seeks to enhance your understanding of key theoretical and practical issues about typical and atypical development in children and young people.
-Using research techniques from different disciplines, you will gain the skills required to conduct independent scientific research that addresses key issues in developmental cognitive science.
+This unique programme seeks to enhance your understanding of key theoretical and practical issues about typical and atypical development in children and young people

-Students have access to a wide range of facilities including:
+As a postgraduate student you will have access to a wide range of research resources and state-of-the-art facilities